mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 To command a fleet, a capital ship must have a command bridge, As described under Install Bridge, on page 19.
-If the Travellers are the officers of the fleet’s flagship, then making a fleet combat session engaging might be as simple as allowing them to devise a strategy and execute the plan as a group, deferring
+If the Travellers are the officers of the fleet's flagship, then making a fleet combat session engaging might be as simple as allowing them to devise a strategy and execute the plan as a group, deferring